Tolo Calafat: Biography

 Calafat grew up on Palma de Mallorca and worked as a telecommunications engineer.
 He became involved in athletics at an early age, later moving to triathlons and helped initiate some of the early mountain racing competitions in Mallorca and the Baleric Islands.

 Mountaineering

 Calafat first began mountain climbing close to home on Mallorca's Serra de Tramuntana.
 Not long after he would climb in the Alps and then make expeditions to Argentina's Aconcagua and Peru's Cordillera Blanca.
-In 2004, he first climbed in the Himalayas, successfully summiting Cho Oyo.
+In 2004, he first climbed in the Himalayas, successfully summiting Cho Oyu.
 In 2006, he summited Mount Everest.
 Calafat reached the summit of Mount Everest on May 18, 2006, with Juan Antonio Olivieri 'Oli', a fellow Baleric mountaineer.
-They would be the first from the Balerics to summit the world's highest peak.
+They would be the first from the Balearics to summit the world's highest peak.
 Calafat would additionally make successful summits of Shishapangma and Broad Peak before attempting his next eight-thousander, Annapurna.